wasay123q/week-3-task/README.md

 ### Deleting Tasks
 1. Swipe left on any task card
 2. Tap the red delete button that appears

+### Setting Task Priority
+1. When creating or editing a task, check the "High Priority" checkbox
+2. High priority tasks will display a red dot indicator
+3. Use the filter dropdown to view only high priority tasks

+### Filtering Tasks
+1. Use the filter dropdown at the top of the screen
+2. Choose from:
+   - **All Tasks**: Shows all tasks
+   - **Completed Tasks**: Shows only completed tasks
+   - **Uncompleted Tasks**: Shows only pending tasks
+   - **High Priority Tasks**: Shows only high priority tasks

 ## Customization